StevenAndrewsII/Fung_OS/README.md

 The rasbery pi is responsible for the collection of data from the backend as well as providing an easy user interface to manage several systems and subsystems.

 ## Arduino ( Backend )

+> Definition: The arduino hardware controller for life supports and connected environments...

 The Arduino backend is witten in C++.
 Each Arduino can control 3 life supports.                  > ( envrionmental control hardware )